AnthroFace/rib-fracture/README.md

 ```

 Do this before running the first time and if you install something
-Also good to do everyone once and a while if something isn't working:
+Also good to do every once and a while if something isn't working:

 ```bash
 npm install